anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will.
+Quote: Everyone has been made for some particular work, and the desire for that work has been put in every heart.

-By: Epictetus
+By: Rumi